 - Homicide is a leading cause for death in young people.
 Luckily - I live in New York, the safest large city in America, but even so I try to be vigilant about what’s going on around me.

-- Exposure to cold is known to activate the sympathetic nervous system and increase the blood level of beta-endorphin and adrenaline.
-Additionally, due to the high density of cold receptors in the skin, a cold shower is expected to send an overwhelming amount of electrical impulses to the brain, which could result in an antidepressant effect.
-A large study (3,000+ people) has shown a 29% decrease in self-reported sickness after a 30-day cold shower regimen https://pubmed.ncbi.nlm.nih.gov/27631616/.
+- Exposure to cold is known to activate the sympathetic nervous system and increase the blood level of beta-endorphin and noradrenaline.
+Additionally, due to the high density of cold receptors in the skin, a cold shower is expected to send an overwhelming amount of electrical impulses from peripheral nerve endings to the brain, which could result in an antidepressant effect.
+A large study (3,000+ people) has shown a 29% decrease in self-reported sickness after a 30-day cold shower regimen 12.

 - An active social life and time spent with friends & family leads to less stress, which is good for health.
-Recent research has shown a direct correlation between social factors and healthy aging https://www.scielo.br/scielo.php?script=sci_arttext&pid=S1809-98232017000600878.
+There’s a ton of research showing a direct correlation between social factors and healthy aging 13.

 Once / week: